Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 'X' after a class or method, means that this functionality has now been implemented.
 'Y' after a class or method, means that this functionality is currently being worked on/planned, in order to be implemented.

+Before program complete(finish last):
+-Separate test-program from real program.
+Real program should have private methods.
+-Add complete javaDoc.
+-Make sure that various encapsulation is ok.
+-Make sure that absolutely no dependencies exists between classes while they are being tested.
+-Add main method for the real game.

 Classes:

 Players class =